Claiming the Federal Adoption Tax Credit for 2013

 (If you finalized your adoption in a year other than 2013, please read the appropriate fact sheet using the links at the left.)

 For adoptions finalized in 2013, there is a federal adoption tax credit of up to $12,970 per child.
-The 2013 adoption tax credit is NOT refundable, which means taxpayers can only get the credit refunded if they have federal income tax liability (see below).
-Any credit claimed in 2013 is nonrefundable.
+The 2013 adoption tax credit is NOT a refundable credit, which means taxpayers can only get the credit refunded if they have federal income tax liability (see below).

-The credit is paid one time for each adopted child, and should be claimed when taxpayers file taxes for 2013.
+The credit is paid one time for each adopted child, and should be claimed when taxpayers file or amend taxes for 2013.

 To be eligible for the credit, parents must: